-“We are so close to Metro North, which is great for visiting the Botanical Garden or heading out to the Hudson area or Connecticut.
-Right now my stop at 110th Street is closed for construction, but they say it will be back in September.” —Lara
+“We are so close to Metro-North, which is great for visiting the Botanical Garden or heading out to the Hudson area or Connecticut.
+Delete: Right now, my stop at 110th Street is closed for construction, but they say it will be back in September.” —Lara

-“I use my bike [motorcycle] and park it right outside my house.
-Finding a parking space for a car up here isn’t too bad either.” —Lloyd Griffin, 52, rents
+“I use my bike [motorcycle].
+Finding a parking space for a car up here isn’t too bad either.” —Lloyd Griffin, 54, rents

 Tourists come from thousands of miles away

 “West 125th Street is the center of the Harlem universe.” —Melissa, 26, rents

 “We’ve got great food, movies, churches, and great shopping on 125th Street and West 116th Street.
 No need to go anywhere else.
 Harlem is great.
 There’s no place like it in the world.” —Nicole